cesare-spinoso/RSASumm-CustomNLP4U/README.md

     - Link: https://github.com/honglizhan/CovidET
 - SQuALITY (2022)
     - Description: Given a short-story ask **human annotators** to write summaries of the short-story.
 They get 1 general summary and 4 query-focused summaries.
     - Comments: They note that automatic evaluation metrics correlate poorly with human judgements.
-Also, the input documents are quite long so should probably not start with these documents if want to test pre-trained LLMs only (they only explored fine-tuning).
+Also, the input documents are quite long so should probably not start with these documents if want to test pre-trained LLMs only (they only explored fine-tuning). **This would be a good dataset to explore in the future since it's very high quality.**
     - Link: https://github.com/nyu-mll/SQuALITY
 - OASum (2023)
     - Description: Given a Wikipedia page, the abstract of the Wikiepedia page can be seen as a multi-aspect summary of the entire Wikipedia article where one aspect relates to the topic of a section.
 The soruce document(s) (from one Wikipedia page) are the subsections and the reference summary is the filtered down abstract based on some ROUGE-based heuristic on its similarity to that section.